xXxSpicyBoiiixXx/PersonalProjects/README.md

 # Personal Projects
 This repo is where I'll upload personal and previous works of mine.
+It is still in a work in progress as I have to go back and edit some codes and review it before uploading them.
+In the mean time, I would love to work on side projects, just message me :)

 ## Uploads in Progress
 I am a bit late to the GitHub game, I will be uploading previous projects of mine as well as recreating certain codes/projects that will be helpful to me and the commnity as a whole.